Standards of Student Behavior

 III.
 Computer Ethics

 It is the policy of SCF to maintain the best possible computing facilities for as many users as possible.
 These facilities include large and small systems, communications networks and personal computers, as well as software, files and data.
-It is the College’s position that, while computers may enhance our abilities to communicate and modify the means by which we do so, the basic ethics and rights of privacy and ownership of property must be maintained.
-All users are expected to maintain professionalism and honesty in posts to any social media outlet.
+It is the College's position that, while computers may enhance our abilities to communicate and modify the means by which we do so, the basic ethics and rights of privacy and ownership of property must be maintained.
 Since the computing facilities are available to and used by all segments of the College community, each computer user must act responsibly to maintain and protect the rights of others.

-It is the responsibility of the computer user to determine specific conditions to use and to obtain required authorization in advance of any use.
-Use only those computing and information technology resources for which you have authorization, and under no circumstances allow another to login or otherwise represent themselves as you by the use of those credentials.
+It is the responsibility of the computer user to determine specific conditions to use and obtain required authorization in advance of any use.

 Examples of misuse of computing facilities include, but are not limited to: